 Moreover, the Board carries out ongoing reviews of those independent institutions operating and offering degrees under the Board's authorization to assure that the institutions maintain the conditions under which the original authority to operate or grant degrees was given.
 The Board has the power to revoke its authorization if an institution fails to sustain the conditions required by the initial approval to operate or grant degrees.

-Student demographic data include age, gender, racial/ethnic group, enrollment status, major, type of degree being sought, and county and state of origin.
-Faculty and staff information include those demographic factors (age, race, gender) as well as academic rank and tenure status.
-Information about institutions includes price to students; library holdings; physical plant space and operations; revenue source; objects of expenditures; and academic unit and program costs, and faculty credit hour studies.
+Student demographic data include age, gender, racial/ethnic group, enrollment status, major, type of degree being sought, and state of origin.
+Faculty and staff information include race/ethnicity and gender as well as academic rank and tenure status.
+Information about institutions includes price to students; physical plant space and operations; revenue source; objects of expenditures; and academic unit and program costs, and faculty credit hour studies.
 In conjunction with the Illinois Student Assistance Commission, the Board collects data on student financial aid.